In this section of our course, I will address the dilemmas of building Nation-states in the Post-Colonial World.

 Today’s Assumption: Being poor is a way of life for most people in the world.
 No student at the University of Notre Dame should be indifferent to the plight of the poor, especially while living on one of the most conspicuously affluent campuses in the world!
 In addition, poverty is not only a problem for other peoples.
-It is a problem for American society as well because it is deeply embedded in our society, indeed much more than in any other modern industrial democracy.
+It is a problem for Americans as well because it is deeply embedded in our society, indeed arguably to a much greater extent than in any other modern industrial democracy.

 Carolina Maria de Jesus, Child of the Dark.
-Read at least the first half of this marvelous book..
+Finish the book.

 PBS News Hour, “Violence flares in Rio’s slums just months before summer Olympics,” May 31, 2016: WATCH and READ